 Find out about the experiences of other London-Land's End riders here.
-If you wish to share some of your own experiences with us and others, you can use the contact form and/or via Facebook (EOS Cycling Holidays) or Twitter (London-LandsEnd)!
+If you wish to share some of your own experiences with us and others, check our contact details.

 "We truly enjoyed the cycle route; it was a fantastic holiday!"